Scott Drew: Baylor

 In April 2012, the NCAA put the Baylor men's and women's basketball programs on three years probation and implemented scholarship reductions after an investigation revealed major recruiting violations and impermissible involvement of talent scouts at the basketball clinics they hosted.
 It was also revealed that one of Drew's assistant coaches had attempted to influence two AAU coaches to provide false and misleading information during the investigation.
 Drew, who issued a statement accepting full responsibility for the infractions, was cited for failure to monitor the men's program and suspended by the Big 12 for the first two conference games in the 2012–13 season.

 During the 2012–13 season, Baylor fell to 23–14, 9–9 in Big 12 play to finish in sixth place.
 An early loss in the Big 12 tournament resulted in the Bears failing to get an invitation to the NCAA tournament.
 They accepted a bid to the NIT where they would advance to the championship game and defeat Iowa to win the NIT.

 In 2013–14, Drew won his 202nd game at Baylor, vaulting him past Bill Henderson to become the winningest coach in Baylor history.
 The Bears finished with a 26–12 record, again finishing in sixth place in the Big 12.
 However, they advanced to the Big 12 tournament championship with three straight wins, including a win over No. 17-ranked Oklahoma, before losing to No. 16-ranked Iowa State.
 They received an at-large bid to the NCAA tournament as a 6 seed.
-In the tournament, the defeated Nebraska and Creighton, before losing to Wisconsin in the Sweet Sixteen.
+In the tournament, they defeated Nebraska and Creighton, before losing to Wisconsin in the Sweet Sixteen.

 The following year, the Bears finished 24–10, 11–7 to finish in fourth place in Big 12 play.
 They lost in the semifinals of the Big 12 tournament to No. 9 Kansas and received an at-large bid to the NCAA tournament.
 As a No. 3 seed, they were upset by No. 14-seeded Georgia State in the second round (formerly the first round).

 A third straight trip to the NCAA tournament followed in 2016, but another early exit followed the Bears 22–12 campaign.
 An upset by No. 12-seeded Yale knocked the Bears out of the tournament in the first round.

 In 2016–17, the Bears began the season 15–0 and led to a No. 1 in the country for the first time in Baylor history.
 However, in their first game as No. 1, they lost to No. 10-ranked West Virginia.
 Later in the season Baylor would beat West Virginia at home to notch their fourth win over a top 10 team on the season.
 Baylor was an at-large 3-seed to the NCAA tournament, losing in the Sweet 16.